Knowledge Equivalence in Digital Twins of Intelligent Systems: A Methodology for Knowledge Equivalence Checking

 In order to compare action, a metric that quantifies action deviation is proposed as follows.
 The main idea is to measure how the actions made by all the virtual agents are different from the physical agents.

-First of all, all the agents is assumed to have the same action set $A$ which contains finite number of elements.
+First of all, all the agents are assumed to have the same action set $A$ which contains a finite number of elements.
 Then if the physical world is composed of $m$ agents in total, the deviation is calculated as

 where $a_i$ and $a_i'$ are the actions made by physical agent $i$ and its virtual counterpart $a_i'$.